Return to Home

 Physical World (P)dS_t = \mu S_t dt + \sigma S_t dW_t

 Drift (μ) includes the risk premium investors demand for holding the stock.
+This reflects actual investor preferences and risk aversion.

 Risk-Neutral World (Q)dS_t = r S_t dt + \sigma S_t dW_t^Q

 The drift is fixed to the risk-free rate (r).
 Preferences are deleted.
+All assets grow at the risk-free rate on average.

 The Stochastic Engine